Will your classes be suitable for me?

 What is it like to practice Yoga with you online?

 Expect the same style of practice as face to face teaching, live and online via Zoom.
 Many students find the Zoom room a wonderful way to practice without travel and/or to complement face to face sessions.

 It is advisable to avoid a heavy meal within four hours of the start of your session, or a light meal within two hours.

 ‘I find I still ache the next day, so am still working as hard as a face to face class!
 They also lessen my stress by having some time out.’ – Rebecca

 ‘Compared to my previous experience of face to face yoga, I felt like I could better occupy my own space.’ – George

-If you are new to attending an online class and feeling unsure about using Zoom, please contact me and we can arrange a short free Zoom meeting so we can check your set-up and ensure you are able to get the most out of your practice with me.
+If you are new to practicing Yoga online or would like help to feel comfortable using Zoom, please contact me and we can arrange a short free Zoom meeting.
+We can check your set-up and ensure you are able to get the most out of your practice with me.
 You may also find the below guidance helpful.